How to Bleed Your Car’s Cooling System

 Warning: Hot coolant can cause damages to you if it’s not used with care

 You should now make sure that you can’t find any leaks from after your reparation.
 If it seems good, take your car out for a long test drive.
 Be very attentive about your coolant temperature at the test drive and make sure the car does not start to overheat.
 Overheating can cause your head gasket to blow and you really do not want that to happen.
 Check all the functions and the temperature of the climate control.

 If your test drive went well without any temperature peaks or other strange behaviours, open your hood and check your coolant level again.
 Check for any coolant leaks.

 After this you can let your vehicle stand for a couple of hours, then take another test drive and do the same procedure and check for leaks and the coolant level.

 After all these steps your reparation should now be successful.
 If any strange behaviours, repeat this guide or continue your troubleshooting.
 Check that guide out for any troubleshooting to your car.
 Many people replace parts without any troubleshooting at all.
 Don’t do that!
 Read our troubleshooting articles and learn how to troubleshoot in a proper way.
 Stop wasting money on replacing parts that were not damaged from the beginning.

 - Raise up the front of the vehicle is the best way to get all the air locks out of the cooling system

 - Anti-freeze is toxic and should be used with care

 - You can use tools to make all this a lot easier

 I hope you liked this guide and your reparation went successfully.
 If you have any questions about this guide you can comment down below.
 If you have any other questions about your car that you want answers for.
-You can ask us to Ask A Master Mechanic.
-All questions are free and we will help you out as fast as possible.
+You can ask us to our homepage.